Scotch whisky makers welcome suspension of costly US tariffs - WTMJ

 Associated Press

-President Donald Trump slapped a 25% tariff on single malt Scotch whisky in 2019 as part of the trade dispute over aerospace subsidies.
-While the U.K. no longer is an EU member, it belonged to the bloc when the tariffs were imposed and is a major participant in Airbus.
+President Donald Trump imposed the 25% tariffs in October 2019 as part of the trade dispute over aerospace subsidies.
+While the U.K. no longer is an EU member, it belonged to the bloc when the tariffs were introduced.

+The Scotch Whisky Association estimated that the tariffs contributed to a 30% fall in total exports to the U.S., equivalent to around 600 million pounds ($850 million) in the 18 months to March 2021.

-“This is very good news for Scotch whisky,” Karen Betts, the association’s chief executive, said.
-“This deal removes the threat of tariffs being reimposed on Scotch whisky next month and enables distillers to focus on recovering exports to our largest and most valuable export market.”
+“This deal removes the threat of tariffs being re-imposed on Scotch whisky next month and enables distillers to focus on recovering exports to our largest and most valuable export market,” Karen Betts, the association’s chief executive, said.

 A thaw in U.S.-EU relations had been widely expected following the election of President Joe Biden, who made clear his intention to improve ties.
-In March, Washington agreed to temporarily halt the Trump era tariffs in a bid to negotiate a solution.
+In March, both sides agreed to temporarily halt the tariffs linked to the Airbus-Boeing dispute in a bid to negotiate a solution.

 Following the U.S.-EU aerospace agreement, British International Trade Secretary Liz Truss and the U.S. Trade Representative Katherine Tai agreed to halt retaliatory tariffs for five years.